 Here we investigate the binding sites of the EGR1 transcription factor.
 After converting the TFLink binding site table to BED and BAM files, we calculate the “coverage” to reveal the strength of evidence (number of supporting experiments) for each binding site.
 Then we plot the binding sites on the human chromosomes, indicating the number of supporting evidences each binding site has.
 Finally, we investigate specific binding sites using the IGV genome viewer tool.

-Let’s download the binding site table of human EGR1 transcription factor from the TFLink website, and read it in to R
+Let’s download the binding site table of human EGR1 transcription factor from the TFLink website, and read it in to R with the read_tsv command of the tidyverse package.

 library(tidyverse)